digideskio/legal/terms_of_use.md

 <p>We may provide a verification service to verify the identity of a forum user in accordance with our verification policy <a href="{{.LinkToVerificationPolicy}}">{{.LinkToVerificationPolicy}}</a>.
 You may use our verification service to verify your identity to other users of the forum.</p>

-<p>A forum user verification is not: (i) an endorsement by us of the forum user or the forum user’s statements and representations; (ii) any guarantee or promise in relation to fitness, quality or description of any goods or services the forum user sells or promotes; or (iii) a representation by us that the forum user is trustworthy, reliable or honest.</p>
+<p>A forum user verification is not: (i) an endorsement by us of the forum user or the forum user's statements and representations; (ii) any guarantee or promise in relation to fitness, quality or description of any goods or services the forum user sells or promotes; or (iii) a representation by us that the forum user is trustworthy, reliable or honest.</p>

 <h3>Fees</h3>